 A soil is considered to be potentially expansive and requires extended investigation if:

 Where, PIw= PI (% Passing the 425mm)/ 100

 Classification tests and strength tests are very useful here.

-Structural designs are usually about thickness of various layers of the pavement.
-In Nigeria, CBR design method is still common where the subgrade CBR and traffic survey data are the input parameters.
+Structural designs are usually about the thickness of various layers of the pavement.
+In Nigeria, the CBR design method is still common where the subgrade CBR and traffic survey data are the input parameters.

-The hydraulic design is of critical importance in the design of highway because water egress to subgrade of pavement or other layers leads to early failure of such pavement.
-Good hydraulic design involves consideration of roadway gutter, median and inlet capacities.
+The hydraulic design is of critical importance in the design of highways because water egress to the subgrade of pavement or other layers leads to early failure of such pavement.
+Good hydraulic design involves consideration of roadway gutter, median, and inlet capacities.
 Inlet and outlet control nomographs are used for hydraulic design depending on the parameters given.
 Headwater (HW) can be determined when the culvert size (D) and discharge (Q) for pipe culvert or Q/B for box culvert are known.
-The culvert size can be determined when HW/D value are known.
+The culvert size can be determined when HW/D values are known.
 The discharge (Q) can be determined when HW and D values are known.
-In most cases, the hydraulic design of pavement begins with hydrological analysis through which the design discharge (Q) are determined.
+In most cases, the hydraulic design of pavement begins with hydrological analysis through which the design discharge (Q) is determined.
 I would not go deep into explaining this as it does not form the scope of the post.
 Following the hydrological analysis is the determination of the culvert size (D).
 The nomographs are available for both box and pipe culverts.
-In a subsequent post I would show how to use nomograph to size pipe culvert.
-Figure 2 shows typical inlet and outlet nomograph for pipe culvert.
+In a subsequent post, I will show how to use a nomograph to size pipe culverts.
+Figure 2 shows a typical inlet and outlet nomograph for a pipe culvert.